 Idyllwild’s scenery, climate, wildlife, art, music, restaurants and occasional snow make it an ideal destination for day-trippers from Palm Springs, San Diego and Los Angeles.
 In the winter, the town welcomes snowbirds from Canada, the UK and other cold climates.
-Movie makers have been using the area for decades because the four-seasons climate and forest can represent a lot of locations around the United States.
+Movie makers have been using the area for decades because the four-seasons climate and forest can represent many locations around the United States.
 A two-hour drive will get you there from LA or San Diego.
 It takes about 45 minutes from the desert.

 To read an interview with me about the trip, published by Times of San Diego, click here.